Sasho80/3.2.Simple-Condition-Exam-Problem/README.md

 Sample Input and Output
 Input  Output                                   Input Output 20     Tom sleeps well                          113   Tom will run away
-       95 hours and 25 minutes less for play          3 hours and 47 minutes for play
+       95 hours and 25 minutes less for play          3 hours and 47 minutes more for play